Bimini Trip Info & Packing List

 Bimini Customs Info: Bimini is a small collection of islands in the great Bahamas chain of islands.
 It’s the closest Bahamian island to the US, only 50 miles east of Miami.
 The Bahamian Immigrations & Customs officials are friendly and clearing Customs is simple and easy.

 The simplest solution is to bring US dollars.
 If you are arriving from outside the US, we suggest you get US dollars before you arrive in Bimini.
-We suggest a minimum of $200 -$300 for incidentals, tips and money for a meal or two out on the town.
+We suggest a minimum of $200 -$400 for incidentals, tips and money for a meal or two out on the town.
 Bring more if you want to go shopping for clothes and gifts.

 To enter the Bahamas, US citizens are required to have a current US passport.
 Non US citizens should contact their local Bahamian consulate for entry requirements.
 You may need to get an ESTA if you are coming to Bimini through the US.
 An ESTA is a simple formality and can be completed in advance of your travel.

-Trip Policies & Travel Insurance: Please click here to read our trip policies and recommendations about travel insurance.
+Trip Policies, Travel Insurance & Risk Waiver: Please click here to read our trip policies, recommendations about travel insurance, and a risk form to print and bring with you

 Packing List: Bimini’s weather is similar to Miami, which is 50 miles west of us, straight across the Gulf Stream.
 It‘s typically a warm climate where it can get cool at night.
 We’ll be staying in accommodations that are a stone’s throw from the water, sharing rooms and meals together.
 This will be an informal week, and for your simplicity and enjoyment we recommend you pack light and keep your luggage to a minimum.